mulesoft-assets/template-wday2sfdc-worker-migration/README.md

 # Use Case <a name="usecase"/>
 As a Workday admin I want to migrate workers to Salesfoce.

-This Anypoint Template should serve as a foundation for the process of migrating Worker from a Workday instance to Salesforce, being able to specify filtering criterias and desired behaviour when a user already exists in the destination system.
+This Anypoint Template should serve as a foundation for the process of migrating Worker from a Workday instance to Salesforce, being able to specify filtering criteria and desired behavior if a user already exists in the destination system.

 As implemented, this Anypoint Template leverages the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
-The batch job is divided in Input, Process and On Complete stages.
+The batch job is divided into Input, Process and On Complete stages.
-During the Input stage the Anypoint Template will go to the Workday and query all the existing active workers that match the filter criteria.
+During the Input stage the Anypoint Template will query the Workday for all the existing active workers that match the filtering criteria.
 The criteria is based on manipulations starting from the given date.
 The last step of the Process stage will group the workers and create them in Salesforce.
-Finally during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification email with the results of the batch excecution.
+Finally, during the On Complete stage the Anypoint Template will both output statistics data into the console and send a notification email with the results of the batch excecution.

 # Considerations <a name="considerations"/>